piyoki/archiconda3/README.md

 ### Packages installation within an environment

-#### --To install a specific package such as SciPy into an existing environment "myenv"--
+#### --To install a specific package such as SciPy into an existing environment--

 $ conda install --name envname pkgname